endymion1818/deliciousreverie-2023/src/pages/posts/let-browsers-be-browsers.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Let Browsers be Browsers - Delicious Reverie"
+title: "Let Browsers be Browsers"
 description: "I've been hearing a lot of different, seemingly contradictory messages from the industry in recent weeks regarding frontend frameworks and progressive enhancement.
 I got so frustrated that I started a discussion on Web Freelancers Hub about it.
 I felt the answers that came back were worth documenting.
 "
-categories:
+tags: engineering
 datePublished: 2015-11-23
 ---
 I've been hearing a lot of different, seemingly contradictory messages from the industry in recent weeks regarding frontend frameworks and progressive enhancement.
 I got so frustrated that I started a discussion on Web Freelancers Hub about it.
 I felt the answers that came back were worth documenting.